Windivs-Devs/windivs/media/fonts/doc/PalatinoLinotype/README.txt

-ReactOS "Palatino Linotype" fonts are based on TeXGyrePagella fonts.
+Windivs "Palatino Linotype" fonts are based on TeXGyrePagella fonts.